-Biology II: Ecology logy Course No. .
-H3022VS Elective: NCAA Prerequisite: Biology Semester 1 credit
+Biology II: Ecology Course No.H3022VY

+Elective: NCAA Prerequisite: Biology Year-Long 1 credit

 In this course, students will build upon knowledge and skills from Biology to explore the ecological levels of individual, population, species, community, and ecosystem.
 Topics include: Historical Foundations; Adaptations to the Environment; Population, Community, & Global Ecology.
 Students will participate in laboratory and field studies as well as online learning experiences.
 This course does not have an associated SOL test.